rikosintie/CookBook/Aruba/AOS-CX/Bash.md

 To drop into the Linux shell type `start-shell` and press [enter]</br>

-Use `ls -la` do list the files in the home directory:
+Use `ls -la` to list the files in the home directory:

 ```
 8325:~$ ls -la